Department of Political Science

 Provides students with a working knowledge of the statistical techniques commonly applied to the study of political phenomena and an understanding of the basic assumptions, limitations, and theoretical foundations of these various techniques.
 Focuses on measurement principles, research design and data collection, univariate distributions, sampling, and bivariate analysis.

-A survey of the main concepts and history of international law and an analysis of the major international organizations such as the United Nations, the European Union, and the Organization of American States.
+A survey of the main concepts and history of international law and an analysis of the major international organizations such as United Nations, the European Union, and the Organization of American States.
 Knowledge of how such organizations operate is essential to understanding international relations.
 Prerequisites: None

 Examines the office of President with attention to Constitutional foundations, evolution, structure, powers, and functions.
 Comparisons are made between Presidential and parliamentary systems and between offices of President and governor.

 Legislative process in the U.S. with emphasis on Congress.
 Focus on organization and function of legislative bodies, with American legislative institutions compared with those of other nations.

 Analyzes multiplicity of problems facing our metropolitan areas, such as urban renewal, shrinking tax base, federal aid to cities, subsidized mass transit, municipal authorities, and political consolidation.

 Explores the characteristics of federal system of government with emphasis on theories, origins, institutions, and problems in intergovernmental relations in the U.S.; federal systems in other nations; and trends.